Murder of Garry Newlove: Parole

-In December 2019, the Parole Board recommended that Jordan Cunliffe (now aged 28) should be released from prison, but on 14 May 2020 it was reported that Cunliffe had been denied parole following reports that he had held an alcohol-fuelled party in his prison cell at an open prison to celebrate his impending release.
+In December 2019, the Parole Board recommended that Jordan Cunliffe (now aged 28) should be released from prison.
+On 14 May 2020, it was reported that Cunliffe had been denied parole following reports that he had held an alcohol-fuelled party in his prison cell at an open prison to celebrate his impending release.
 As a result, and pending further consideration, he was returned to closed conditions in another prison.

 Cunliffe was eventually paroled in September 2020.
 This decision was challenged by the Secretary of State but that appeal was dismissed on 23 October 2020.

-In February 2020, the Parole Board also recommended that Steven Sorton (now aged 29) should be released from prison.
+In February 2020, the Parole Board also recommended that Stephen Sorton (now aged 29) should be released from prison.
 He is believed to have been paroled the following month.

 In April 2022, the Parole Board recommended that gang ringleader Adam Swellings be moved to an open prison with day release provisions.
 However, the move was blocked by Justice Secretary Dominic Raab.